This page is your go-to guide for figuring out what to bring to college in 2021.

 If you don't want to fool with sharpening pencils, go the mechanical route.
 I find them especially great for math homework or really any task where you need to write really small and neatly while still being able to erase.

-For reading textbooks or serving as a backlighting for your next Snapchat selfie #wokeuplikethis
+For reading textbooks or serving as backlighting for your next Insta selfie #wokeuplikethis

 From reminders to grocery lists to amusing pranks to play on your roommates, sticky notes might be the most versatile school/office supply there is.